This homily is based on Mark 7:31-37.

 I’ve been thinking about Cristy these days.
-I don’t think I will ever forget what I saw when I visited her the other day in the hospital.
-I’ve been warned about her, but I was shocked anyway.
+I don’t think I will ever forget what I saw when I last visited her in the hospital.
+I had been warned about her, but I was shocked anyway.
 She wasn’t at all the Cristy I knew.
 Her cancer had ravaged her body: All skin and bones, she stared at me with one eye, the other forced shut by the growing tumor in her brain.

 When I reached for her hand, she clutched mine with what remaining strength she had, and because she could no longer speak, she could only plead with her eyes and her groans.
 It was the saddest, most painful sound.